 - 1 1/2 teaspoons baking powder

 Mix flour, salt, baking powder in a large bowl.

 Cream the butter and add sugar in a large bowl.

 Add the egg and blend until golden yellow.
-Add the cream cheese and vanilla and almond extract.
+Add the cream cheese, lemon zest, vanilla and almond extract.

 Add the flour mixture in gradual increments to the butter/sugar blend until well-blended.